robinhood/faust/docs/userguide/tables.rst

     @app.agent(withdrawals_topic)
-    async def find_large_withdrawals(withdrawals):
+    async def process_withdrawal(withdrawals):
         async for withdrawal in withdrawals:
             user_to_total[withdrawal.user] += withdrawal.amount
             country_to_total[withdrawal.country] += withdrawal.amount

-Here the stream ``withdrawals`` is partitioned by ``Withdrawal.user`` hence the ``country_to_total`` table which is expected to partitioned by country would end up actually being partitioned by user, resulting in the same country being present in multiple partitions.
+Here the stream ``withdrawals`` is (implicitly) partitioned by ``Withdrawal.user``, since that's what's used as message key.
+Hence the ``country_to_total`` table which is expected to be partitioned by country, would end up actually being partitioned by user.
+In practice this means the data for a country may reside in multiple partitions and the calculations will be wrong.

 The above use case should be re-implemented as follows: